Lifesaving Statistics

 We’ve come a long way since 1971, the year the Wisconsin Humane Society – and the rest of the country – experienced the peak of pet overpopulation.
 In that year, a staggering 48,608 animals came into the shelter and 33,679 of them were euthanized, a 31% save rate.

 In 1999, when we opened the Milwaukee Campus on Wisconsin Avenue, an open admission shelter, we made a promise never to euthanize animals for reasons of space or time, and we’ve upheld that commitment ever since.
-We’ve also brought the approaches that make that possible to Green Bay, Door, Ozaukee, Racine, and Kenosha Counties, ensuring better futures for animals.
+We’ve also brought the approaches that make that possible to Brown, Door, Ozaukee, Racine, and Kenosha Counties, ensuring better futures for animals.

-To all these animals, we offer clean kennels, warm beds, loving hearts and medical attention.
+To all these animals, we offer clean kennels, warm beds, loving hearts, and medical attention.
 We are proud to be entrusted with the care of so many wonderful animals every year and we deeply value the compassion and respect our staff upholds in every animal interaction.
 Sadly, not all of these animals can be saved.
 We rehabilitate the animals we can, but we will not place a dangerous animal back into the community, nor will we allow an animal to suffer unnecessarily from medical issues we cannot treat.

 For more information on our outcome decision-making philosophy, please visit our FAQ page.